bbauska/TUMx-DWAPNx/README.md

 What we see then on the left side is our folder and all of the files that are contained in it.
-The same thing is reflected if we just open up our folder with Finder and these are the same files that we\'re going to find in WebStorm here.
+The same thing is reflected if we just open up our folder with Finder and these are the same files that we&apos;re going to find in WebStorm here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->